Cryptonomic/Nautilus/README.md

 Automation tools for deploying blockchain networks

 ## Prerequisites
-Prior to using this script, it's required that docker, sbt, and openjdk are installed on the host.
+Prior to using this script, it's required that Docker, SBT, and OpenJDK are installed on the host.
+Please note, the following are instructions for ubuntu, different operating systems will require .
 In order to install Docker, please execute the following commands:

 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 sudo apt-key fingerprint 0EBFCD88